xy-plotter/xy/README.md

 ```

 ### Credits
-The arduino firmware is based on [Fogleman](https://github.com/fogleman/xy)'s one.
+The Arduino firmware is based on [Michael Fogleman](https://github.com/fogleman/xy)'s one.
+Thanks to the Python works of Michael Fogleman and Anders Hoff to allow me establish a working communication between the XY and nodejs.

 ### License